CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Conclusion

 \section{Conclusion}

 This work presented a deep reinforcement learning framework for the robust lateral control of an autonomous bicycle.
-By training an end-to-end policy, our model-free approach successfully navigates the vehicle's complex, underactuated dynamics, outperforming traditional model-based controllers while bypassing the need for explicit system identification.
+By training a direct perception-to-action policy, our model-free approach successfully navigates the vehicle's complex, underactuated dynamics, offering a promising alternative to traditional model-based controllers without requiring explicit analytical dynamic modeling and system identification.

 Our key contributions include a composite reward function that balances stability with tracking objectives, and a comprehensive domain randomization strategy, which proved crucial for bridging the reality gap, enabling successful transfer of the learned policy.
 Extensive real-world experiments validated the controller's robustness across diverse conditions, confirming its viability for autonomous cycling applications.